Disclosure movement: Origins

+2010 – 2016

 On September 27, 2010, Robert Salas appeared at the National Press Club in Washington D.C., along with other UFO speakers, where he told a tale of the Malmstrom UFO incident, where a UFO report was allegedly linked to nuclear missiles going off-line.
-In 2011, George Knapp reported that "the UFO crowd" hoped that Barack Obama would be "the disclosure president" but got "on to something else" after Obama – responding to a 2011 We the People petition – affirmed there was nothing to disclose.
+In 2011, George Knapp reported that "the UFO crowd" hoped that Obama would be "the disclosure president" but got "on to something else" after Obama – responding to a 2011 We the People petition – affirmed there was nothing to disclose.
 Even after Obama's statement, some in the disclosure movement, such as advocate Stephen Bassett, continued to assert he would be "the disclosure president".

 In 2013, Bassett organized a publicity event called the Citizen Hearing on Disclosure in which purported UFO witnesses provided testimony to six former members of the United States Congress with Carolyn Cheeks Kilpatrick presiding over the meeting.
 Each of the six former members of Congress was paid $20,000, plus expenses, to attend.
 During the hearing, Paul Hellyer alleged that two space aliens were coaching U.S. government officials about clean energy and that this was being suppressed by the petroleum industry.
-According to the New York Daily News, the event was attended by about 100 members of the public, including Louis Farrakhan, Hollow Earth advocates, and persons dressed in space alien costumes.
+According to the New York Daily News, the event was attended by about 100 members of the public, including Louis Farrakhan, Hollow Earth advocates, and people dressed in space alien costumes.
 Members of the public could also stream the event online for four dollars.

 In 2015, Clinton aide John Podesta posted a statement saying "my biggest failure of 2014: Once again not securing the #disclosure of the UFO files", adding the hashtag "#thetruthisstilloutthere".
 The following year when Podesta's emails were published by Wikileaks, the contents were noted for their discussion of UFOs.
 Podesta's UFO comments were a factor in leading some in the disclosure movement to believe that Hillary Clinton would spearhead disclosure.
 After her loss, the TV show Ancient Aliens speculated that the CIA had interfered in the election in order to foil disclosure.
 In October 2017, the company To The Stars Inc. was founded by Tom DeLonge (guitarist of Blink-182), parapsychologist Harold E. Puthoff, and author Jim Semivan.
 Personnel included disclosure advocates Christopher Mellon and Luis Elizondo.
 In December of that year, the company provided the first of what became known as the "Pentagon UFO videos" to the press.